Odden69/ITrain/README.md

 - Press Enter to create your local clone.

 ### Deploy to Heroku
 This site was deployed to Heroku Apps.
-To deploy a site, follow these steps:
+To deploy a copy of this site, follow these steps:
-- Make sure you have correct requirements.txt and Procfile committed and pushed before moving on with the deployment.
+- Make sure you have correct requirements.txt and Procfile before moving on with the deployment.
 - Log in to [Heroku apps](https://heroku.com/)
 - On the Heroku dashboard go to the "New" menu and choose "Create new app".
 - Give the app a name that needs to be unique, select your region and click "Create app".
 - Now the new app's dashboard is opened.
-Click on the settings tab.
+Click on the resources tab.
+- Add the Heroku Postgres Add-on.
+- Go to the settings tab and reveal the Config Vars.
+- Add a SECRET_KEY Config Var and give it a string value of your choice.
+Preferably, use a secret key generator.
+- To save static and image files in a stable environment, you need an external hosting provider.
+I have used Cloudinary.
+  - Create a Cloudinary account on [cloudinary.com](https://cloudinary.com/).
+  - Copy the API Environment variable from the dashboard.
+  - Add a CLOUDINARY_URL Config Var in Heroku and paste in the Cloudinary variable here.
+- To run the project locally you need to create a env.py file i your top level directory.
+  - Copy the DATABASE_URL from Heroku's Config Vars.
+  - Add os.environ["DATABASE_URL"] to the env.py file and set it to the DATABASE_URL copied from Heroku.
+  - Add os.environ["SECRET_KEY"] to your env.py file, copy the value of your SECRET_KEY in Heroku and paste it here.
+  - Add os.environ["CLOUDINARY_URL"] to your env.py file and paste in the API environment variable from Cloudinary.
+- IMPORTANT!
+Make sure your env.py file is added to your .gitignore file so that your sensitive information is kept secret.
+- Update the ALLOWED_HOSTS variable in the settings.py file by replacing *hj-itrain* with the name of your Heroku app.
+- Add, commit and push your changes.
+- Go to the deploy tab in Heroku.
+Choose GitHub as deployment method and connect to your GitHub repository.
+- Choose Enable Automatic Deploys or deploy manually by clicking Deploy Branch.
+- Run the app by clicking the Open app button on top of the page.
+Good luck!

 ## Credits
 ### Code